nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 # Chapter 3 — Jungian Brand Archetypes as a System

-## TL;DR

-- A brand archetype is not a personality quiz.
-- The chapter moves through Learning Objectives, Prerequisites, Why This Chapter, and Why Now, Part I — What an Archetype Actually Is, and related ideas.
-- Read it for the main argument, the vocabulary it introduces, and the practical judgment it asks you to develop.

-*A brand archetype is not a personality quiz.
-It is a consistency-enforcement device — the constraint that makes every downstream decision decidable.*
+*The constraint that makes every downstream decision decidable.*

 ---